Split Suburban Railway: 2019

 In January 2019, internet news portal T-portal reported that the feasibility study (contrary to the earlier studies, such as that of Matić, Nosal and Mikec from 2018) concluded that the 8 km connection between Kaštel Stari station (on the existing M604 tracks) via Rudine to Split Airport, bypassing Kastela proper, is the most favourable solution to integrate the airport onto the suburban railway.
 Its construction is planned to finish by 2025–6.
 People living in the buildings around Kopilica station expressed their disapproval for the plans.
 The January issue of Građevinar, journal of the Croatian Association of Civil Engineers, reported that the planned route to Split Airport will branch off earlier, from Kaštel Kambelovac station, running along D58 and thus through Kaštela proper.

 Civil engineers of Split criticized the way forward regarding Kopilica hub.
 City representatives announced that one train operating every 10–12 minutes in peak hours will serve the line, while they are negotiating the addition of a second train.
 Split chamber of architects president criticized the lack of development studies and any traffic impact studies.
 In mid-February, two companies submitted their bids for the construction tender for temporary Kopilica hub.
 Together with the construction supervision, costs of refurbishing Kopilica hub were estimated at 11 million HRK, while the reconstruction of adjacent Hercegovacka street, started in February, cost additional 2.2 million.
 Bid was awarded to Čitić gradnja.
 Citizens living in 52 households around Kopilica [split-Predgrade] station, heavily concerned about the plans, lack of transparency, and their future life quality around the hub and the bus/train station, organized a protest.
 The opposition in Split council called for the plans of a temporary hub in Kopilica to be scrapped and a proper architectural and urban planning solution to be devised, estimating the time frame unrealistic.
 In March it was reported that the rail tunnel does not have the necessary permits, which would result in shelving the plans for the Split-H.B.Z. metro station, but the city administration dismissed those claims.
-In a town hall meeting, Split city representatives claimed that the frequency of trains running between Kopilica hub and Split Main Station will follow from the needs as defined by the city administration and that the Croatian Railways have already started refurbishing Rudine station.
+In a town hall meeting, Split city representatives claimed that the frequency of trains running between Kopilica hub and Split Main Station will follow from the needs as defined by the city administration and that HŽ Infrastruktura have already started refurbishing Rudine station.
 Split chapter of the Croatian Chamber of Commerce presented the plan for connecting Split Airport through Kopilica with the city center to airport management in an on-site March 14 meeting.